 Family medicine doctors will more often treat women and their children.
 This makes it easier for the family to be seen together, as well as the primary physician to develop a lasting relationship with them.

-Internists provide a wide scope of primary care, including preventive care as well as treatment for a variety of complex adult diseases, like high blood pressure, chronic pain, heart diseases, diabetes, opioid addiction and more.
+Internists provide a wide scope of primary care, including preventive care as well as treatment for a variety of complex adult diseases, like high blood pressure, heart diseases, diabetes, opioid addiction and more.
 With family medicine physicians, the primary focus is on comprehensive care.
 Rather than just focusing on one health concern, comprehensive care will look into the whole patient.
 This is extremely important for younger children.

 Benefits of Family Medicine vs Internal Medicine Physicians